Invariance and naturality of knot lattice homology and homotopy: Introduction

-However, before introducing either lattice homology or knot lattice homology, we review the relevant Floer theory in Subsection \ref{FloerSec} that contextualizes the construction of knot lattice homology and the involutive maps \(\Jj\) and \(\Ii\).
+Before introducing either lattice homology or knot lattice homology, in Section \ref{FloerSec} we discuss the target categories we are aiming for and our conditions for equivalence, including the relevant perspective on doubly-filtered spaces along with the conditions on the maps \(\Jj\) and \(\Ii\).
 The most important pieces of information from this section are the definitions of a complete knot package for a knot \((Y,K)\) and a complete homotopy package for a knot \((Y,K)\), which respectively define the equivalence types for knot lattice homology and knot lattice homotopy in this setting.
+We also establish several functors on doubly-filtered spaces.
+These functors and the conditions on \(\Jj\) and \(\Ii\) mirror constructions and conditions in involutive knot Floer homology.